SamLo2200/YTLooperPlugin/README.md

 It also allows looping between timestamps, eg `0:11:00 - 0:12:00`, when youtube player head hit `0:12:00`, it will go back to `0:11:00` to replay again until you hit the stop button.

 You can also have multiple pairs of timestamps by separating each pair by a comma to loop in order as a playlist, eg `0:01:00 - 0:01:12, 0:05:32 - 0:05:35`.
+If there is only one set of timestamps, such as 0:01:00 - 0:01:12, there is no need to include a comma at the end.

 When pressing the `Q` button, the plugin will copy the current playhead timestamp to the computer clipboard